 The site closed in 1999 for a variety of reasons such as the emergence of wild crocodiles, allegations of animal abuse, and deadly bacteria found in the park’s water.
 Visitors are not allowed to explore this place on their own.
 People who get caught on the island may be arrested and banned from entering other Disney parks.

 17. Aniva Rock Lighthouse – Sakhalin Oblast, Russia

-Being one of the top abandoned places, but this lighthouse is beautiful with nature surrounded like a painting.
-In fact, this Russia’s Aniva Lighthouse is built by the Japanese in 1936 and being used till 2006.
-Since the modern seagoing navigation took its place to replace the lighthouses, Aniva Lighthouse was abandoned.
+Being one of the top abandoned places, this lighthouse is beautiful with nature surrounded like a painting.
+In fact, this Russia’s Aniva Lighthouse is built by the Japanese in 1936 and was used till 2006.
+Since modern seagoing navigation took its place to replace the lighthouses, Aniva Lighthouse was abandoned.

 The lighthouse is still there on the island off the southern coast of Sakhalin to impress anyone coming.
 If you love to visit Aniva Lighthouse for cool pics, you can approach the place by the sea.
 Just one thing, don’t forget your camera and flycam.